EsosaSEC/Splunk-Sysmon-Windows-lab/README.md

    - Save to C:\Sysmon.

 3. Install Sysmon:
-    - Go to powershell and change directory to the path that contains Sysmon and the Sysmon config file.
+    - Go to PowerShell and change the directory to the path that contains Sysmon and the Sysmon config file.
          ```
          cd C:\Users\Esosa\Downloads\Sysmon>
          ```